apache/beam/website/www/site/content/en/blog/beam-2.55.0.md

 * Go SDK users who build custom worker containers may run into issues with the move to distroless containers as a base (see Security Fixes).
   * The issue stems from distroless containers lacking additional tools, which current custom container processes may rely on.
   * See https://beam.apache.org/documentation/runtime/environments/#from-scratch-go for instructions on building and using a custom container.
 * Python SDK has changed the default value for the `--max_cache_memory_usage_mb` pipeline option from 100 to 0.
-This option was first introduced in 2.52.0 SDK.
-This change restores the behavior of 2.51.0 SDK, which does not use the state cache.
+This option was first introduced in the 2.52.0 SDK version.
+This change restores the behavior of the 2.51.0 SDK, which does not use the state cache.
 If your pipeline uses iterable side inputs views, consider increasing the cache size by setting the option manually. ([#30360](https://github.com/apache/beam/issues/30360)).

 ## Deprecations

 * N/A

-## Bugfixes
+## Bug fixes

-* Fixed SpannerIO.readChangeStream to support propagating credentials from pipeline options to the getDialect calls for authenticating with Spanner (Java) ([#30361](https://github.com/apache/beam/pull/30361)).
+* Fixed SpannerIO.readChangeStream to support propagating credentials from pipeline options to the `getDialect` calls for authenticating with Spanner (Java) ([#30361](https://github.com/apache/beam/pull/30361)).
 * Reduced the number of HTTP requests in GCSIO function calls (Python) ([#30205](https://github.com/apache/beam/pull/30205))

 ## Security Fixes